-Section 412 - Fences
+Section 312 - Fences

-- A. No fence shall interfere with traffic visibility. - B. In any residential district, fences may be built in front, side and rear yards provided they do not exceed six (6) feet in height and that it follows the topography of the property.
+A. No fence shall interfere with traffic, visibility, or sightlines.

+B. In any residential district, fences may be built in front, side and rear yards provided they do not exceed six (6) feet in height and that it follows the topography of the property.
 The fence must be maintained in a proper state of repair with the finished side of the fence facing the abutting properties.
-Fences must be offset from the owner's property line by thirty (30) inches.
+Fences must be built completely within the owner's property boundary.